joseph1606/CONNECTIONS/README.md

 ```console
 $ . venv/bin/activate
 ```
 You should notice a difference in your prompt.
-Then install required packages with the python package installer:
+Then install required packages with pip (or pip3):
 ```console
 $ pip install -r requirements.txt
 ```